-We record allowances for chargebacks and other discounts, and accruals for product returns, rebates, and fee-for-service charges, at the time of sale, and report revenue net of such amounts.
-In determining the amounts of certain of these allowances and accruals, we must make significant judgments and estimates.
-For example, in determining these amounts, we estimate hospital demand, buying patterns by hospitals and group purchasing organizations from wholesalers and the levels of inventory held by wholesalers.
-Making these determinations involves estimating whether trends in past buying patterns by hospitals and group purchasing organizations will predict future product sales.
-Under the terms of our fee-for-service arrangements with our largest wholesalers, these wholesalers provided us with frequent data on wholesaler inventory levels and hospital purchases.
-We apply this data in determining the amounts of certain of these allowances and accruals.
+We record allowances for chargebacks and other discounts and accruals for product returns, rebates and fee-for-service charges at the time of sale, and report revenue net of such amounts.
+In determining the amounts of certain allowances and accruals, we must make significant judgments and estimates.
+For example, in determining these amounts, we estimate hospital demand, buying patterns by hospitals and group purchasing organizations from wholesalers and the levels of inventory held by wholesalers and by our sole source distributor.
+Making these determinations involves estimating whether trends in past wholesaler and hospital buying patterns will predict future product sales.
+We receive data from our sole source distributor and wholesalers on inventory levels and levels of hospital purchases and we consider this data in determining the amounts of certain of these allowances and accruals.

-The nature of our allowances and accruals requiring critical accounting estimates, and the specific considerations we use in estimating their amounts, are as follows:
+The nature of our allowances and accruals requiring critical estimates, and the specific considerations we use in estimating amounts, are as follows:

 • Product returns.
 Our customers have the right to return any unopened product during the 18-month period beginning six months prior to the labeled expiration date and ending 12 months after the labeled expiration date.
-As a result, in calculating the accrual for product returns, we must estimate the likelihood that product sold to customers might remain in their inventory to within six months of expiration and analyze the likelihood that such product will be returned within 12 months after expiration.

-In estimating the likelihood of product remaining in our wholesalers' inventory, we have relied on information from our wholesalers regarding their inventory levels, measured hospital demand as reported by third party sources and on internal sales data.
-We also considered our wholesalers' past buying patterns, estimated remaining shelf life of product previously shipped and the expiration dates of product currently being shipped.
+As a result, in calculating the accrual for product returns, we must estimate the likelihood that product sold might not be used within six months of expiration and analyze the likelihood that such product will be returned within 12 months after expiration.
+In estimating the likelihood of product being returned, we rely on information from our sole source distributor and wholesalers regarding inventory levels, measured hospital demand as reported by third-party sources and internal sales data.
+We also consider the past buying patterns of our sole source distributor and wholesalers, the estimated remaining shelf life of product previously shipped and the expiration dates of product currently being shipped.